If you’re planning on having a vaginal delivery chances are you’re going to want something to take care of the good china after childbirth.

-- Witch Hazel – skip the alcohol.
-Save booze for your face bits, not your lady bits
+- Witch Hazel – you want unscented, alcohol-free witch hazel.
+Save booze for your face bits, not your lady bits.

-- Lavender Oil (optional) this helps speed healing and smells nice.
+- Lavender Oil (optional) has healing properties and smells nice.

 - Large Ziplock bags – to hold your pad stash in the freezer.

-- Saturate the pad with the witch hazel – about three or four tablespoons so the pad is good and soaked
+- Saturate the pad with the witch hazel – pour about three or four tablespoons so the pad is good and soaked.

-- Add one or two drops of lavender oil (Feel free hum a Mary Poppins tune here)
+- Add one or two drops of lavender essential oil (Feel free hum a Mary Poppins tune here).

-- Use the back of a spoon to spread the aloe and lavender evenly over the pad
+- Use the back of a spoon to spread the thin layer of aloe and lavender evenly over the pad.

 Once you’re ready to feel the ‘ah’, simply remove the pad from the freezer and let it thaw a bit (you want cold, not frozen because you don’t want to have to explain that kind of frostbite) and use it as you would a regular pad.
 These do get wet so consider sitting on a towel or in a place where you don’t mind leaving a bit of a puddle.